Extending RLVR to Open-Ended Tasks via Verifiable Multiple-Choice Reformulation: Introduction

 We conduct extensive experiments across multiple open-ended benchmarks to evaluate the effectiveness of our approach.
-Results demonstrate that our method not only improves task performance but also substantially enhances the reasoning traces produced by LLMs.
-These findings provide strong evidence that reasoning is beneficial in open-ended tasks, and show that RLVR can be adapted to contexts without explicit verifiers through appropriate task reformulation.
-More broadly, our work suggests that the frontier of RLVR need not be restricted to mathematical or programming domains, but can be extended to diverse real-world applications where reasoning quality is critical.
+Results demonstrate that our method not only improves task performance but also substantially enhances the reasoning trajectories produced by LLMs.
+Concretely, leveraging DeepSeek-R1-Distill-Llama-8B and DeepSeek-R1-Distill-Qwen-14B as the base model, our method achieves improvements of 2.6 and 3.29 average points over the RLHF across seven open-ended benchmarks respectively.
+These findings provide compelling evidence that RLVR can be extended to open-ended domain tasks without an unambiguous ground truth, by appropriate task reformulation.
+Figure \ref{fig:CaseStudy} demonstrates the improvement in the reasoning capabilities of VRM-RLVR for open-ended-domain data.
+More broadly, our work suggests that the frontier of RLVR need not be restricted to mathematical or programming domains, but can be extended to a much wider range of real-world scenarios.

-The contributions of this paper are threefold: \begin{itemize} \item We highlight the underexplored issue of whether reasoning can improve performance in open-ended tasks.
-To the best of our knowledge, this is the first attempt to expand RLVR into open-ended domains using a rule-based verifier. \item We propose a novel training strategy that restructures open-ended task data into verifiable multiple-choice formats, enabling RLVR-style optimization without explicit ground truth. \item We empirically validate the effectiveness of our method.
-The experimental results indicate that our method significantly enhances reasoning capabilities and results in an average improvement of 5.99 points across eight different benchmarks. \end{itemize}
+The contributions of this paper are threefold: \begin{itemize} \item We highlight the underexplored issue of whether RLVR can be extended to strengthen reasoning in open-ended tasks regardless of the absence of the unambiguous ground truth.
+To the best of our knowledge, this is the first attempt to expand RLVR into open-ended domains without exploring advanced reward signals. \item We introduce VMR-RLVR, a simple yet effective framework that restructures open-ended domain data into verifiable multiple-choice formats, enabling RLVR to operate beyond strictly verifiable STEM domains. \item We empirically validate the effectiveness of our method.
+The experimental results indicate that our method significantly enhances reasoning capabilities and results in an average improvement of 3.29 points across seven different benchmarks. \end{itemize}